Applying for the examination

 Cytotechnologists working and living in a country in which a national registry for cytotechnologists exists (such as Australia, Canada, Japan, the Netherlands, New Zealand, South Africa, and the United States of America) must have passed the national examination prior to applying for the IAC Comprehensive Cytotechnology examination for cytotechnologists.
 For German candidates a copy of the "Zertifikat" from "Die Deutsche Gesellschaft Für Zytologie" is required.

-Currently the examination fee is one hundred (100) US Dollars, which may be payed by credit card or on-line.
-Payment in Euro (80) can also be accepted.
+Currently the examination fee is ninty (90) Euro, which may be payed by credit card on-line.
+Payment in USD can no longer accepted.
 See last page of application form.
 Link to on-line payment

 The fee is subject to change without prior notice.
 If the application is not approved, the fee will be refunded.
 No refund will be made, however, if the candidate is approved, but does not appear at the examination site.

-A fee of twenty dollars (US$20 drawn on a US bank) is charged for rescheduling your examination date.
+A fee will be charged for rescheduling your examination date.
 The Central Office must be notified if you are unable to attend.

 The completed application form and all necessary documentation should be sent to: